 The Company currently is not subject to externally imposed capital requirements.
-There were no changes in the Company's approach to capital management.
+There were no changes in the Company's approach to capital management for the period ended June 30, 2024.

 9. SEGMENT INFORMATION

 The Company operates in one reportable operating segment, being the acquisition, exploration, and evaluation of resource properties in multiple geographical location, refer to Note 5.